Roswell International Air Center

 Mayor of the City of Roswell, and Chairman of the Airport Advisory Commission, Dennis Kintigh, elaborates: “That was the integral part of our application for this map grant – that we would start the process of expanding the terminal, because one of the things we’re doing, right now, is also applying for a Small Community Air Service Development Program grant that would be part of an effort to get service from Roswell to Denver.
 This would be via a different airline, in all likelihood, United.
 We’ve not had official conversations with them, but we’re starting back-door discussions.
 This grant would help us with a minimum revenue guarantee to get the service.
 This is actually moving a lot faster than I had anticipated; we submitted our grant application in July, so the terminal becomes increasingly critical.
 Right now, we’re barely able to function with the air service to and from Dallas and Phoenix.
 If we get Denver, that’s going to be a lot more challenging with the existing facility.
 I’m concerned we may get the service before we can get the terminal upgraded and one of my concerns is that the scenarios we’ve looked at involve upgrading the existing facility while we’re still trying to work in it.
 That’s going to be challenging – no two ways about it.
 But, we’re very excited at the positive responses we’ve gotten about going to Denver.”

-Two upcoming infrastructure projects are also on the city’s and the Airport’s agendas.
+Two upcoming infrastructure projects are also on the city’s and the Roswell International Air Center’s agendas.
 One is a potential upgrade to the interconnection between the Airport and the local road system.
 “It’s about a seven tenths of a mile stretch of road that requires the rebuild of an intersection with a major north/south highway,” says Kintigh.
 “The intent is to upgrade the intersection so that it’s easier for businesses, truck traffic, and individuals to access the Airport.
 We have met with the State Department of Transportation and the County.
 It’s on the wish list.
 There’s a new fiscal year here that started in July and we’re striving to get on that list.
 The state legislature did some major changes to highway funding in their session that ended in March, and we’re waiting to see.
 The only thing that’s preventing us moving forward is the dollars; once we have the dollars, we can go forward.”

 “The other infrastructure project that the city is undertaking – actually the city water department – is the upgrade of the water system here,” Kintigh continues.
 “We have a 1943 water tower that was left over from the Air Force base; it’s 500,000 gallons.
 That tower is going to be replaced with two 750,000-gallon towers that are in the design phase.
 The RFP has gone out for bidding to have this construction done.
 This project is being completely funded by the city water department and will provide an improvement in the flow of water.
 Between this and the electrical system, we’ll be able to expand industrial operations here at the Airport.”